radiantearth/stac-spec/item-spec/examples/README.md

-# STAC JSON Examples
+# STAC Item Examples

 ## Overview

-This directory contains a number of samples and more 'real world' examples of how a STAC `Item` could be implemented.
+This directory contains a number of samples and more 'real world' examples of how a STAC Item could be implemented.
 As of right now none of these are actual production implementations - they are more adaptations of current catalogs to the STAC specifications.
 In time these will evolve to be examples of truly real world implementations.